What Is Loss of Consortium under Ohio Law?

 Under Ohio law, the state will automatically suspend your driver’s license, license plate, and registration if you are caught driving without car insurance.
 If you want your driver’s license reinstated, you’ll have to pay fees starting at $100.
 Fees can reach $600 for third and subsequent offenses.

 You’ll also need to show the state that you have car insurance to be reinstated.
-The BMV requires high-risk drivers to keep proof of coverage on file for three to five years.
+The BMV may classify you as a high-risk driver and require you to keep proof of coverage on file for three to five years.
+During this time, it’s especially important not to let your coverage lapse.

-You may face additional penalties or fines imposed by the court.
+You may face additional penalties or fines imposed by the court, and future auto insurance may be more expensive because of your uninsured driving history.
 The Ohio BMV has a comprehensive page detailing the penalties for driving without insurance.

 If you drive or attempt to drive with a suspended license, your car could be impounded or immobilized with a tire boot or club for 30 to 60 days.
 Your vehicle will be forfeited and sold for three or more suspension violations.
 You will not be allowed to register a motor vehicle in Ohio for five years.